Revised Summary of Express Terms - 6 NYCRR Part 570

 Section 570.5: Pre-Existing Facilities

-Section 570.5 sets forth the requirement for pre-existing facilities to comply with the rules and regulations of this Part and the procedures outlined in the LNG Statute.
+Section 570.5 sets forth the requirement for pre-existing facilities to comply with the rules and regulations of this Part and the procedures outlined in the ECL Article 23, Title 17.
 There are three facilities which fit this situation: National Grid's Holtsville and Greenpoint facilities, and Con-Edison's Astoria plant.
 These facilities operate pursuant to DEC Orders issued in 1979.

 Section 570.6: Permanent Closure of Out-of-Service LNG Storage Tanks

 Section 570.6 establishes the requirements for the permanent closure of out-of-service LNG storage tanks, referring to engineering guidelines and procedures that must be complied with to ensure proper closure.